DnD 5e - Barbarian Subclass Breakdown

 - : Forcing enemies to attack their allies is great, but the benefits don't stop there.
 Since this forces the target to use their Reaction, they can't perform an Opportunity Attack and they can't do annoying things like cast Counterspell so if your target's melee attacks are pitiful you could force them to attack you for whatever measly damage they might do in order to prevent spellcasters from doing cast shenanigans.

 - : 2d12 damage is enough to match a single attack from many creatures, but as you reach higher levels you'll face many enemies which can do considerably more so you'll get more out of the forced attack.
-However, the forced attack doesn't help in single-enemy encounters.
-The damage is psychic, and very few creatures are resistant or immune ot psychic damage.
+However, the forced attack doesn't help in single-enemy encounters, and even in multi-enemy encounters you won't always have another enemy nearby which you can target with the forced the attack.
+The damage is psychic, and very few creatures are resistant or immune ot psychic damage, so this is a safe, reliable damage boost, but remember that this has a dily usage limit so don't burn through it too quickly.
+The damage is also from a separate source from your attack, so it's not multiplied on a critical hit.

 The Berserker is a the iconic Barbarian.
 If you want to get mad and wreck people's faces, the Berserker is a fine choice.
 However, its signature ability Frenzy has a complicated interaction with the Exhaustion rules which makes the subclass a difficult choice.